d8corp/innet-dom/README.md

 [← back](#router)

-You can use `children` to group routes.
-You can use `component` field on a group to add a layout for children pages.
+You can group routes using `children`.
+The `component` field on a group defines a layout for its child pages.

 ```typescript jsx
 import { Router, createRouting, ChildrenProps } from '@innet/dom'